oscardagrach/galaxy_s5_dev_tree_appended_bug/README.md

   (dtb + fdt_totalsize(const void *) &dtb_hdr) > kernel_end)
     break;
 dtb_size = fdt_totalsize(&dtb_hdr);

-memcpy(tags, dtb, dtb_size);
 ```

 1. dtb + dtb_header must be less than than kernel_end
 2. dtb has a valid header (FDT magic, etc...)
 3. dtb + dtb_size must be lower than kernel_end

+##### How did you exploit this?

-Now that we know the conditions that need to be met, how can we exploit this?
-We can overflow the dtb pointer via app_dtb_offset (from the zImage header) and we can control dtb_size via the dtb length from the dtb header.
+Now that we know the conditions that need to be met, we can overflow the dtb pointer via app_dtb_offset (from the zImage header) and we can control dtb_size via the dtb length from the dtb header.
 Remember, even though we can overflow the dtb pointer, it still expects a valid dtb header at whatever location we point it to, and it still must be less than kernel_end.
 I'm sure there is more than one way to exploit this, but here's what I did...

+##### Working backwards and doing maths
-First thing I realized was that I will need tags_addr as close as possible to 0x0F800000 without violating any of the sanity checks.
+First thing I realized was that I will need tags_addr as close as possible to 0x0F800000 without violating any of the sanity checks

 I settled on 0x0E000000, since even a rather large boot image *shouldn't* overlap with LK area, yet it's still rather close.
 This will be the destination for our vulnerable memcpy in dev_tree_appended, ideally overwriting the bootloader.